zzxwill/odps/intl.en-US/User Guide/External table/Unstructured data exported to OSS.md

 # Unstructured data exported to OSS {#concept_wsw_nnb_wdb .concept}

-[Accessing OSS unstructured data](intl.en-US/User Guide/Handle-Unstructured-data/Access OSS data.md) shows you how MaxCompute can be accessed and processed by using external tables unstructured data stored in OSS, in fact, the unstructured framework of MaxCompute also supports output of MaxCompute data directly to OSS via insert, MaxCompute also associates OSS with external tables for data output.
+The unstructured framework of MaxCompute supports output of MaxCompute data directly to OSS via insert, MaxCompute also associates OSS with external tables for data output.

+[Accessing OSS unstructured data](intl.en-US/User Guide/External table/Accessing OSS unstructured data.md) shows you how MaxCompute can be accessed and processed through the associations of External tables unstructured data stored in OSS.

-Output Data to OSS is typically in two cases:
+Output Data to OSS is typically two cases:

 -   The MaxCompute internal table is output to the External table that is associated with the OSS.
--   After MaxCompute processes the external tables, the result isoutput directly to the external tables that are associated with the OSS.
+-   After MaxCompute processes the external tables, the results are output directly to the external tables that are associated with the OSS.

 Like accessing OSS data, MaxCompute supports output via built-in storagehandler and custom storagehandler.

-## Output to OSS via built-in storagehandler {#section_xcn_snb_wdb .section}
+## Output to OSS via built-in StorageHandler {#section_xcn_snb_wdb .section}

-Using the built-in storagehandler in MaxCompute And can be very convenient to output data in the agreed format to OSS for storage.
-You must create an external table that indicates the built-in storagehandler, it can be associated with this table, and the related logic is implemented by the system.
+Using the built-in StorageHandler in MaxCompute And can be very convenient to output data in the agreed format to the OSS for storage.
+All we need to do is create an external table that indicates the built-in StorageHandler, it can be associated with this table, and the related logic is implemented by the system.

-Currently MaxCompute supports 2 built-in storagehandlers:
+Currently MaxCompute supports 2 built-in StorageHandler:

--   com.aliyun.odps.CsvStorageHandler , Defines how to read and write CSV format data, data format Conventions: Usea comma \(,\) as a column separator`,` line Break is `\n`.
+-   com.aliyun.odps.CsvStorageHandler , Defines how to read and write CSV format data, data format Conventions: English comma, column separator`,` line Break is `\n`.
 -   com.aliyun.odps.TsvStorageHandler, defines how to read and write CSV format data, data format Conventions: `\t`is a column separator, line Break is `\n`.

--   Create external TABLE
+-   Creating an External table

     ```
-    CREATE EXTERNAL TABLE [IF NOT EXISTS] &lt;external_table&gt;
+    CREATE EXTERNAL TABLE [IF NOT EXISTS] <external_table>
-    (&lt;column schemas&gt;)
+    (<column schemas>)
     [PARTITIONED BY (partition column schemas)]
-    STORED BY '&lt;StorageHandler&gt;'
+     STORED BY '<StorageHandler>'
     [WITH SERDEPROPERTIES ( 'odps.properties.rolearn'='${roleran}') ]
     LOCATION 'oss://${endpoint}/${bucket}/${userfilePath}/';

     ```

-    -   STORED By, if the data file that is required to be exported to OSS is a TSV file, then built-in `com.aliyun.odps.TsvStorageHandler` if the data file that is required to be exported to OSS is a CSV file, a built-in `com.aliyun.odps.CsvStorageHandler`.
+    -   STORED By, if the data file that is required to be exported to OSS is a TSV file, then built-in `com.aliyun.odps.TsvStorageHandler`； if the data file that is required to be exported to OSS is a CSV file, a built-in `com.aliyun.odps.CsvStorageHandler`.
-    -   WITH Serdeproperties, when the associated OSS permission uses custom authorization of STS mode authorization, this parameter must bespecified 'odps.properties.rolearn 'property, attribute value is Ram Information about the specific use of custom role arns in.
+    -   WITH SERDEPROPERTIES, when associating OSS privileges with "Custom Authorization" of "STS Mode Authorization", this parameter needs to specify the'odps.properties.rolearn'attribute, whose value is the information of the Custom Role specifically used in RAM.

-        **Note:** For more information about STS mode authorization, see [accessing the unstructured data of OSS](intl.en-US/User Guide/Handle-Unstructured-data/Access OSS data.md).
+        **Note:** STS mode authorization can be seen in [Accessing the unstructured data of OSS](intl.en-US/User Guide/External table/Accessing OSS unstructured data.md).

     -   Location that specifies the path to the file that corresponds to the OSS storage.
-If the'odps.properties.rolearn'attribute is not set in WITH SERDEPROPERTIESand the authorization is in plaintext AK, the LOCATIONis
+If the 'odps.properties.rolearn' attribute is not set in WITH SERDEPROPERTIES and the plaintext AK is used for authorization, then LOCATION is

         ```
-        Location
+        LOCATION
             'oss://${accessKeyId}:${accessKeySecret}@${endpoint}/${bucket}/${userPath}/'
         ```

--   Data output to OSS through insert operation on External table
+-   The data is output to OSS through the INSERT operation of External Table.

-    **Note:** The size of a single file from insert to OSS can not exceed 5G.
+    **Note:** The insert-to-OSS single file size cannot exceed 5g.

-    When an external After table is associated with an OSS storage path, it is possible to do a standard SQL insert override/insert on an external table, the into operation can both output data to OSS.
+    When associated with an OSS storage path via external table,you can do a standard SQL INSERT OVERWRITE/INSERT INTO operation on the External table to output both data to OSS.

     ```
-    INSERT OVERWRITE|INTO TABLE &lt;external_tablename&gt; [PARTITION (partcol1=val1, partcol2=val2 ...)]
+    INSERT OVERWRITE|INTO TABLE <external_tablename> [PARTITION (partcol1=val1, partcol2=val2 ...)]
     select_statement
-    FROM &lt;from_tablename&gt;
+    FROM <from_tablename>
     [WHERE where_condition];

     ```

-    -   from\_tablename: It can be both an internal table or an external table \(including an external table for the associated OSS or OTs \).
+    -   from\_tablename: it can be an internal table, it can also be an external table \(including an external table for the associated OSS or OTS \).

-    -   Insert will be specified according to External table 'stored' the format of 'storagehandler' \(that is, TSV or CSV\) is written to OSA.
+    -   INSERT specifies the format of 'StorageHandler'\(that is, TSV or CSV\) according to the External table 'stored '\) write to OSS.

-    When the insert operation is completed successfully, you can see that the corresponding location on the OSS produces a series of files.
+    When the INSERT operation is completed successfully, you can see that the corresponding LOCATION on the OSS produces a series of files.

-    Example: External table the corresponding location is oss://oss-cn-hangzhou-zmf.aliyuncs.com/oss-odps-test/tsv\_output\_folder/Then, you can see the generation of a series of files in the OSS corresponding path:
+    For example: the location corresponding to External table is the oss://oss-cn-hangzhou-zmf.aliyuncs.com/oss-odps-test/tsv\_output\_folder/, you can see the generation of a series of files in the OSS corresponding path:

     ```
     osscmd ls oss://oss-odps-test/tsv_output_folder/